Inbibo/adonisfx_docs/docs/installation.md

 3. AdonisFX will be loaded the next time you launch Maya.

+> [!NOTE]
+> If you need to configure multiple paths, concatenate them separated by ";" character.

 #### Method 2 on Windows

 1. Open the System Properties window which can be found by searching for *environment variables* in the Windows search bar.